anabaei/codeCore/Day43_React/read.md

 flex: 1 just grow it to full the screen.

-when you give dimention you can not give them px, theey are percentage and scalable by app. you can alwasy get size of your screens
+when you give dimention you can not give them px, they are percentage and scalable by app. you can alwasy get size of your screens

-* if you want to ckick, should use rouchable higlight, it just highlight opacity it loose opacity, touchable without feedback does nothing
+* if you want to click, should use rouchable higlight, it just highlight opacity it loose opacity, touchable without feedback does nothing

  to use touchcable first we have to import it first.